Okay, as here we here we are, folks, having more fun than a human being should be allowed to have.

 They see somebody in a group.

-Does it make sense to you that in a very highbrow upscale purse store in Zurich, Switzerland, that somebody like the Oprah would walk in there, and one of these liberal checkout people that lives in Switzerland would look at her and immediately think she couldn't afford it because she was black.
+Does it make sense to you that in a very highbrow, upscale purse store in Zurich, Switzerland, that somebody like the Oprah would walk in there and one of these liberal checkout people that lives in Switzerland would look at her and immediately think she couldn't afford it because she was black.

 Who would make that kind of assessment?

-The Oprah may be telling the truth, she's dealing with liberals.
+The Oprah may be telling the truth.

 It is liberals who make these kinds of judgments.

-And HR said, you know, he's white, he looks like one of the Beavis and Butthead guys sometimes.
+He looks like one of the Beavis and Butthead guys sometimes.

-Because he looks like he's on MTV.
+So they won't wait on him in there because he looks like he's on MTV.

 And if you're on MTV, you can't afford anything in Tiffany.

-You know, these these kind of things uh happen.
+You know, these kind of things happen.

-Don't want to go into it experience.
+Don't want to go into it, experience, but regardless.

-Yeah, they open the vault and say you want to go in.
+Yeah, they open the vault and say, you want to go in.

-Um, that great example.
+Well, great example.

 Newt Gingrich went into Tiffany and ended up, what did he do?